要素は次のカテゴリのいずれかに該当する場合、実際に無効にされると言われる:

 An element that has a descendant that the user indicates using a pointing device.

-An element that is the labeled control of a label
+An element that is the labeled control of a label element that is

 currently matching :hover.